 Maybe you like buying as much electricity as possible from the utility company because you or a relative work there.
 After all, every kilowatt-hour you buy at full price from your utility helps them deliver profitable returns to their investors, and many employees are also shareholders.
 Then again, California is full of independent-minded people who have never been afraid to stand up for themselves and demand something better.
 So the first thing to ask yourself when deciding if solar is right for you is this: Are you one of them?
 Do you want to say “no” to high prices?

+Does freedom from the never-ending rate increases sound good to you?
+Do you want to get off the utility treadmill now that it’s in your power to do so?
 You’re already paying hundreds or even thousands of dollars for electricity a year.
 Why not shift your existing electricity budget from the utility to solar and save a lot of money in the process?
 That’s a much smarter use of your money.

 Your Electricity Usage